danielstocks/react-sortable/README.md

     "Burlywood"
   ]
 };

-React.renderComponent(
+ReactDOM.render(
     <SortableList data={data} />,
       document.body
 );
 ```

 ### How it works

-The Sortable mixin will automatically attach the necessary drag event handlers providing you render your item with the react helper method: transferPropsTo.
+The Sortable higher order component will automatically attach the necessary drag event handlers.

-The Sortable mixin expects the following properties to be defined on your Sortable Item components:
+The Sortable component expects the following properties to be defined on your Sortable Item components:

 - **sort** (the method that will be called when an item is moved)
 - **data** (the complete list being sorted)